<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>Reflect on how your family may perceive you as a parent.
 Think which values you get across.
 Ask yourself how you manage your family. </p>

-<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/on-a-scale-from-1-to-6-how-agile-parent-ish-are-you-are-you-ready-to-find-out/">On a scale from 1 to 6 &#8211; how Agile Parent-ish are you?
-Are you ready to find out?</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>
+<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/on-a-scale-from-1-to-6-how-agile-parent-ish-are-you-are-you-ready-to-find-out/">How Agile a Parent Are You, Really?
+Time to Find Out.</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>

 ]]></description>